s-ralli/WARP/README.md

 **Note:** Subtyp1 in the Incidence_Information.txt file is the combination of disease and gender.

 ## Command to run WARP -
 1. The requirements.txt provides additional python libraries that are need to run the WARP pipeline.
+These libraries need to be saved in a folder within the WARP.
 2. < downloaded folder path >/WARP/bin/config_writer.py -d "< Path to INPUT folder >" -o "< Path to OUTPUT folder >"
 3. python < downloaded folder path >/WARP/bin/run_analysis.py -c < Path to OUTPUT folder >/WARP_config.ini -o < Path to OUTPUT folder >